 Re-defining engagement and stewardship

-Yet on their own they will not come close to being enough.
 The market does not always have the answer and consumer preferences do not always react fast enough to market failures.
+We do not have time to wait for demand to right-size and see how things turn out.
+That is one point I agree with Mr. Fancy on.

 We need to improve and correctly interpret standards, investor norms and regulation

-To act in the best long-term interests of our customers, we need to not only advocate for a sustainable system, but also ensure – to the extent we have tools at our disposal – the financial system is one that has integrity and is not undermined by market failures.
-Stewardship in the fiduciary sense is being redefined and re-written in response to these concerns.4
+To truly act in the best long-term interests of our customers, we need to not only advocate for a sustainable system, but also ensure – to the extent we have tools at our disposal – the financial system is one that has integrity and is not undermined by market failures.
+Stewardship in the fiduciary sense is being redefined and re-written in response to these sustainability concerns.12

 The main tools we have are our voice, expertise and authority to support and influence policymakers.
 For while it is they who have the authority and mandate to address these failings, it is market participants who have the resources, access to information, and expertise to identify them and suggest appropriate corrections.